primatejs/primate/docs/modules/official.md

 Handler modules extend Primate's component support to popular frontend frameworks such as React, Vue, Svelte or HTMX.
-They register new file types that allow you write components for these frameworks and use them with the `view` handler.
+They register new file types that allow you to write components for these frameworks and use them with the `view` handler.

 ## Stores